matloff/TidyverseSkeptic/README.md

 here to be **nonprogrammers who wish to use R for data analysis**, not those who wish to become professional R programmers.

-# Using Tidy Slows the Learning Process from Day 1
+# Using Tidy Hinders the Learning Process from Day 1

 ## Case Study: Teaching one's first lesson in R